- Get 50% LTV ratio stablecoin loans

 Updated .
 What changed?

-Many cryptocurrency loans work as a form of peer-to-peer lending.
+Cryptocurrency loans are a way of putting otherwise dormant funds to work, without having to sell any.
+Alternatively, borrowers can get access to more cryptocurrency, similar to how they would use cash a loan from a bank.
+Unlike a bank loan, cryptocurrency loans often exist as a form of peer-to-peer lending through an intermediary platform.
 The borrower uses their cryptocurrency as collateral to take out a loan, while the lender puts up their own cryptocurrency to serve as a loan and earns some of the interest that the borrower pays.

 In this way, cryptocurrency users can be both borrowers and lenders, and either get a loan or earn interest on their cryptocurrency as desired.